-- Now, when the market price is $45 which is more than exercise price the status will be in the money for the call buyers and out of money for the put buyer.
+- Now, when the market price is $45, which is more than the exercise price, the status will be in the money for the call buyers and out of money for the put buyer.

 Difference Between At The money and In The money

-- In the situation of ITM (In the Money) the intrinsic value is there but in the case of ATM situation, there is no intrinsic value.
+- In the situation of ITM (In the Money), the intrinsic value is there, but in the case of the ATM situation, there is no intrinsic value.

-- If the option has ATM situation then the exercise price and the market price are the same therefore no loss or no gain situation arises.
-Whereas in the other option the exercise price is less than the market price at that time the option is said to be ITM( In the money).
+- If the option has an ATM situation, then the exercise price and the market price are the same; therefore, no loss or no gain situation arises.
+Whereas in the other option, the exercise price is less than the market price at that time, the option is said to be ITM( In the money).

-- At the Money option has a high chance of profit-making after the expiration of the option term in comparison to the other two situations in the options pricing.
+- At the money, the option has a high chance of profit-making after the expiration of the option term in comparison to the other two situations in the options pricing.

-- The prices of the option have a parity with the market price of the option this makes the investor’s decision quite simple.
+- The prices of the option have parity with the market price of the option.
+This makes the investor’s decision quite simple.

 - Sometimes it becomes difficult for the investors to decide regarding the investment because they cannot identify whether the option will provide gain or loss.

-- The option prices are beneficial to the investors but they are complicated also.
+- The option prices are beneficial to the investors, but they are complicated also.
 The ATM situation is also the same.
-They can confuse the investors especially if they are beginners.
+They can confuse investors, especially if they are beginners.

-Both the call option buyer and the put option buyer will get the same result in “at the money”.
-In ATM, the situation is rare in the money market but when it prevails it can benefit both the buyer as well as sellers.
-The investors should carefully analyze the price which the exchange offers.
+Both the call option buyer and the put option buyer will get the same result in “at the money.”
+In ATM, the situation is rare in the money market, but when it prevails, it can benefit both the buyer as well as sellers.
+Investors should carefully analyze the price which the exchange offers.
 The beginner investors should take extra caution while exercising this option price since it may contain a higher cost.
 These options are very better options for investors who are very aggressive because they can provide a wide range of stock movements very often.